BIOL 10700: Human Genetics

 Subject search will retrieve all items in the databases indexed under the topic.
 The results are going to be more relevant to your topic, however, unless you have the "correct" subject terms you may not find the information you are looking for.
 Trying to figure out what subject terms to use can be challenging.

-Click on the Subject Headings in the column on the right hand -side of this course guide, for a list of of subject headings used for various human genetic topics located in the Ithaca College Library catalog.
+Click on the Subject Headings in the column on the right hand -side of this course guide, for a list of of subject headings used for various human genetic topics and resources ( books, scholarly journal & e-books) located in the Ithaca College Library.

 ADDITIONAL SEARCH TIPS

-USE Truncation to direct the databasse to search for variations in spelling of a word.
+USE Truncation to direct the database to search for variations in spelling of a word.
 Use an asterik * to retrieve variant roots of a word.

 USE ? to replace a single character anywhere within a word.